One of our favorite investors at The Acquirer’s Multiple is Howard Marks.

 Howard Marks is Chairman and Co-Founder of Oaktree Capital Management, the world’s biggest distressed-debt investor.
 He’s known in the investment community for his “Oaktree memos” to clients which detail investment strategies and insight into the economy, and in 2011 he published the book The Most Important Thing: Uncommon Sense for the Thoughtful Investor.

-One of our favorite memos is one he wrote in January, 1994, where he discusses the most important discipline in investing – psychology.
+One of our favorite memos is his September 2015 piece where Marks discusses the one thing you need to be a superior investor.
 It’s a must read for all investors.

 Here’s an excerpt from that memo: